-In summary, cross-country large-diameter buried pipelines like the Keystone XL Pipeline Project would be expected to have fewer and/or less severe effects to sage-grouse than do more intensive energy developments.
-In contrast to the standardized buffer constraints and seasonal restrictions that may be applicable for other energy developments, the short duration of pipeline construction combined with its narrow linear footprint relative to the surrounding landscape provides an opportunity to customize temporal and spatial construction constraints to protect individual leks and nesting habitat based on site-specific information.
+In summary, cross-country large-diameter buried pipelines and solitary, minimally attended pump stations as will occur on the Keystone XL Pipeline Project will have fewer and/or less severe effects to sage-grouse than do more intensive energy developments.
+In contrast to the standardized buffer constraints and seasonal restrictions that may be applicable for other energy developments, the short duration of pipeline construction combined with its narrow linear footprint, and the infrequent, minimally attended aboveground features relative to the surrounding landscape, provides an opportunity to customize temporal and spatial construction constraints to protect individual leks and nesting habitat based on site-specific information.